rubrikinc/rubrik-powershell-sdk/docs/powershell/enums/PermissionsGroup.md

 - SAP_HANA_SS_RECOVERY - Represents the required permissions for the recovery operation of SAP HANA SS.
 These permissions are applicable to the cloud cluster ES feature.
+- PRIVATE_EXO_CLUSTERS - Represents the permissions required for interacting with Rubrik-managed Exocompute clusters launched in private access mode.
+These permissions apply to the Exocompute feature.